 If you’re starting a blog, never underestimate the power of a catchy headline.
 Readers make their initial decision whether to click – or not to click – on your site based on your headline.
 Always aim to create interesting headlines that are informative.

 Avoid fluff at all costs, but don’t shy away from taking some time to make your point.
-If your post legitimately requires 1550 words or longer to be complete, go for it!
+If your post legitimately requires 2000 words or longer to be complete, go for it!
 But if it only needs 750, don’t stuff your post with padding.

 When starting a blog, one of the things you may be wondering is “Okay, but how am I going to get the word out?”
 One of the most effective ways to promote your blog is to establish relationships with other bloggers.

 Put aside time to read their blogs.
 And don’t forget to leave meaningful comments on their posts.
-“Great Stuff” won’t impress anyone, but leaving a well-written thoughtful comment will have other bloggers noticing you.
+Leaving a well-written thoughtful comment will have other bloggers noticing you.

-Find A Group; Join a Group
+Find a Facebook Group, Join a Facebook Group

 But remember, it’s not about joining a community and just spamming links to your site.
 It’s about being a contributing, helpful community member, interested in helping the community grow.